mdickinson/bigfloat/Doc/index.rst

 For the first subtraction, the integer is first converted to a float, losing accuracy, and then the subtraction is performed, giving a result of 0.0.
-The second case is similar: ``x`` and ``y`` are both explicitly converted to BigFloat instances, and the conversion of ``y`` again loses precision.
-In the third case, ``x`` and ``y`` are *implicitly* converted to BigFloat instances, and that conversion is exact, so the subtraction produces exactly the right answer.
+The second case is similar: ``x`` and ``y`` are both explicitly converted to :class:`BigFloat` instances, and the conversion of ``y`` again loses precision.
+In the third case, ``x`` and ``y`` are *implicitly* converted to :class:`BigFloat` instances, and that conversion is exact, so the subtraction produces exactly the right answer.

-Comparisons between BigFloats and integers or floats also behave as you'd expect them to; for these, there's no need for a corresponding function.
+Comparisons between :class:`BigFloat` instances and integers or floats also behave as you'd expect them to; for these, there's no need for a corresponding function.

 The :mod:`bigfloat` module provides a number of standard mathematical functions.
-These functions follow the same rules as the arithmetic operations above: the inputs can be integers, floats or BigFloat instances; integers and floats are converted to BigFloats using an exact conversion; the result is a BigFloat with precision and rounding mode taken from the current context, and parameters from the current context can be overridden by providing a ``context`` keyword argument.
+These functions follow the same rules as the arithmetic operations above: the inputs can be integers, floats or :class:`BigFloat` instances; integers and floats are converted to :class:`BigFloat` instances using an exact conversion; the result is a :class:`BigFloat` with precision and rounding mode taken from the current context, and parameters from the current context can be overridden by providing a ``context`` keyword argument.
 Here are some examples:

    >>> sqrt(1729, context=RoundTowardZero)
    BigFloat.exact('41.581245772583578', precision=53)